Rough differential equations for volatility: Appendix

-\end{thm} Since the $2$-parameter processes for which we are computing the regularity are given by It\^o integrals, we need to combine the above result with the following simple consequence of the BDG inequalities.
+\end{theorem} Since the two-parameter processes for which we are computing the regularity are given by It\^o integrals, we need to combine the above result with the following simple consequence of the BDG inequalities.